ArtFXDev/silex-doc/docs/td/Silex/Client/command-definition.md

 The three availables methods take all the same three parameters:

-- parameter: A dictionnary holding the name and a **copy** of the parameter value (The fact that it is a copy is very important).
+- parameter: A dictionary holding the name and a **copy** of the parameter value (The fact that it is a copy is very important).
 - action_query: The action query that is calling this command, you can acccess all the commands from it
 - logger: Use this logger instead of the global one.
 This logger will store the logs into the command itself and show it to the user in the UI's debug section